Kava-Labs/kava-bridge/relayer/spec/02_reliable_broadcast.md

 * Unique ID
 * Peer ID list of participating peers (e.g. subset of all connected peers, or all of them)
-* Payload, protobuf Any data
+* Payload, protobuf `Any`
 * Initiating peer ID
 * Created timestamp to keep track expire time

 ## Basic Algorithm

-A simplified way of how reliable broadcast works is as follows.
+A simplified way of how the reliable broadcast works is as follows.

 Peer A wants to broadcast x.

 1. A sends x to all other peers in the message peer list.
-2. Every other peer re-sends x to all other peers in the message peer list including peer A.
+2. Every other peer sends sha256(x) to all other peers in the message peer list including peer A.
-3. Every peer checks that they received the same values.
+3. Every peer verifies received hashes against it's own message and checks all other peer hashes are the same.
 4. If any inconsistent values, abort.
-Otherwise, x is output.
+Otherwise, x is output, meaning peers can continue to do work with the value such as signing.

 ## Failure Cases